oneapi-src/oneMKL/docs/create_new_backend.rst

 3. Create Wrappers
 ------------------
 Wrappers convert Data Parallel C++ (DPC++) input data types to third-party library data types and call corresponding implementation from the third-party library.
-Wrappers for each third-party library are built to separate oneMKL backend libraries.
-The ``libonemkl.so`` dispatcher library loads the wrappers at run-time if you are using the interface for run-time dispatching, or you will link with them directly in case you are using the interface for compile-time dispatching (for more information see `oneMKL Usage Models <../README.md#supported-usage-models>`_).
+Wrappers for each third-party library are built to separate oneMath backend libraries.
+The ``libonemath.so`` dispatcher library loads the wrappers at run-time if you are using the interface for run-time dispatching, or you will link with them directly in case you are using the interface for compile-time dispatching (for more information see `oneMath Usage Models <../README.md#supported-usage-models>`_).

 All wrappers and dispatcher library implementations are in the ``src`` directory: